 Myofascial release helps to keep your system open and functioning optimally.
 An open fascial system supports good posture, deep breathing, and ideal blood flow.
 There is a great deal of discussion about fascia for reducing the appearance of cellulite in the body with aggressive approaches.
 There is some evidence that fascial adhesions contribute to the appearance of cellulite.
 However, an aggressive approach to breaking up fascial adhesions is not healthy.
 Any approach that leads to excessive bruising is not a healthy form of myofascial release.
 The JFB form of myofascial release is a firm but gentle approach to effective release.

-Depression and mental health problems often leads to chronic closed postures.
+Depression and mental health problems often lead to chronic closed postures.
 The fascial system tightens and adapts to these less than ideal postures.
 The tight fascia reduces blood flow and creates abnormal lines of pull in the body.
 These can result in pain.
 Pain and discomfort can contribute to a downward spiral of decreased engagement in important life activities.
 Opening the fascial system can lead to greater comfort and sense of well-being.

-During pregnancy and birth, muscles, tendons, and ligaments become more flexible and elastic to allow the baby room to grow and eventually move through the birth canal normally.
+During pregnancy and birth, muscles, tendons, and ligaments become more flexible and elastic to allow the baby room to grow and eventually move through the birth canal.
 When fascia is tight, it is the strongest tissue in the body.
-Past injuries, surgeries, poor postures or trauma can leave residual tightness in the body.
+Past injuries, surgeries, poor postures, or trauma can leave residual tightness in the body.
 Receiving myofascial release before pregnancy can help prepare the body for the healthiest possible pregnancy.
 Myofascial release is also safe throughout pregnancy and can soften the fascial system to prepare for birth.